SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 In computer science, a struct (also called a structure, records, compound data) is a language concept and construct used to describe a piece of data consisting of multiple values.<sup>[1]</sup>
 Structs consists of a list of field specifiers, and a name of the struct.
 A field specifier specifies the name and data type fields (also called data fields, members, data members, attributes, properties, rows, instance variables) of the struct instances.
 Some languages also support methods (also called associated methods, member functions), which provide ways of manipulating and retrieving the data of struct instances.
+A struct is a description of a composite data type with optional associated behaviour.

 Some languages provide functionality to specify mutability of the struct, its fields or of struct instances.
 Mutability meaning the ability to change the value of fields post initialization, implying that all fields are initialized at some point during instanciation.